apolanco3225/Banana-Collector-using-DQN/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+### Vanilla Deep Q Learning

 <img src='https://drive.google.com/open?id=1DW_pq1QhZ3bj8SDq8J5Toh2vbCYJ_9H0' align='center'>

+### Instructions

+Follow the instructions in navigation_drl.ipynb to get started with training the agent.